OneGeology/documentation/PORTAL.rst

 - brief description of the data layer
 - conditions of use information for each layer

-Using the data in GIP on other platforms
+Using the data from OneGeology on other platforms
 ------------

 - Using QGIS